 - Prussian Blue were a teen vocal duo who made pop music for the neo-Nazi/white supremacist movement.
 This is actually what they were, not a satirical premise.
 To their credit they eventually broke free of this direction, as well as brainwashing from the adults around them.

 - RedSK started when he was ten.

 - Before getting into the business as Scissor Shock in 2003, Adam Cooley spent from age 12 to his puberty as Stagedive Suicide.

 - Connie Talbot reached second place in the first series of Britain's Got Talent in 2007, at the age of six.
-She has released three albums since.
+She has released four full albums and an EP since.

 - Notoriously, there's the Tangerine Awkestra, a jazz ensemble composed of 3-7 year olds who had been played free jazz recordings and Art Ensemble of Chicago albums.

 - Vziel Projet was 13 when his career (and with it, his netlabel) kicked off in earnest, although he has recordings dating back to age 5.